9.6 Temperature

 Health Care Assistants often measure the oral temperature, particularly when the client is conscious and can follow directions.
 Measurement of the oral temperature is not recommended for individuals who are unconscious, unresponsive, confused, have an endotracheal tube secured in the mouth, and cannot follow instructions.

 Certain factors render the oral route less accurate with the potential for falsely high or falsely low findings.
-If the client has recently consumed hot or cold food or beverage, chewing gum, or has smoked prior to measurement, the healthcare provider should use another route such as tympanic or axillary.
+If the client has recently consumed hot or cold food or beverage, chewing gum, or has smoked prior to measurement, the health care provider should use another route such as tympanic or axillary.
 Selecting an alternate route under the aforementioned circumstances is most conducive to a fast-paced clinical environment and most respectful of the client’s time.
-If another route is not available, healthcare providers should wait 15 to 25 minutes to take the oral temperature following consumption of a hot or cold beverage/food.
-The temperature of the beverage/food also factors into the wait period, as extreme heat or cold will require longer wait times for oral temperature assessment.
+If another route is not available, health care providers should wait 15–25 minutes to take the oral temperature following consumption of a hot or cold beverage/food.
+The temperature of the beverage/food also factors into the wait period, as extreme heat or cold will require longer wait times before measuring oral temperature.
 Health Care Assistants should wait about 5 minutes if the client is chewing gum or has just smoked since both of these activities can increase temperature.

 Watch this YouTube video showing how to take an Oral Temperature